FAQ (Frequently Asked Questions)

 All freshmen are required to live in the Binghamton University Scholars Learning Community.
 By permission of the Executive Director, exceptions will be made for students requiring break housing (i.e. international or out of state students) or choosing to live in the Engineering or Nursing Learning Communities.
 Upperclassmen are not required to live in the Scholars Learning Community, but they are encouraged to do so.

 These credits will not count towards the completion of your Binghamton University Scholars Program requirements.
 However, depending on your major and which school you are in, these credits can generally be applied to the completion of your general education requirements.
-We encourage you to find out more information about how credits transfer into the Harpur College of Arts and Sciences, the Thomas J. Watson School of Engineering and Applied Science, the Decker School of Nursing and the College of Community and Public Affairs.
+We encourage you to find out more information about how credits transfer into the Harpur College of Arts and Sciences (IB and AP ), the Thomas J. Watson School of Engineering and Applied Science, the Decker College of Nursing and Health Sciences and the College of Community and Public Affairs.

 The Scholars Council is the student voice of the Binghamton University Scholars Program.
 This group works closely with the Executive Director of the Binghamton University Scholars Program and with the students to plan events, discuss issues relating to the Binghamton University Scholars program and more.
 Scholars Council is a great way to get more involved with the Binghamton University Scholars Community.

-If you have any questions, feel free to e-mail Mary LaCourt in the Scholars Office at email@example.com, the Scholars Student Council at firstname.lastname@example.org, or visit our contact page.
+If you have any questions, feel free to e-mail Katherine Bouman, Scholars Program Associate Director at firstname.lastname@example.org.
 Also, check out our Facebook and Twitter accounts, which provide a great overview of what current Binghamton University Scholars are engaged in.